Trimesic acid

 Trimesic acid, also known as benzene-1,3,5-tricarboxylic acid, is an organic compound with the formula C6H3(CO2H)3.
 It is one of three isomers of benzenetricarboxylic acid.
 A colorless solid, trimesic acid has some commercial value as a precursor to some plasticizers.

 Trimesic acid can be combined with para-hydroxypyridine to make a water-based gel, stable up to 95 °C.

-Trimesic acid crystallizes from water in a hydrogen-bonded hydrated network with wide unidimensional empty channels.
+Trimesic acid crystallizes from water to form a hydrogen-bonded hydrated network with wide unidimensional empty channels.